semih/semih.github.io/_posts/2023-31-05-command-design-pattern.md

 ---

-I have tried to summarize it in its simple form.
+I've tried to summarize it in its simple form.
 I hope it has been an example you can apply to your specific scenarios.